carpentries-incubator/genome-mining/_episodes/05-bigscape.md

 edge, we could use the global mode.
 However, frequently, when analyzing draft genomes, this is not the case.
 Thus, the auto mode will be the most appropriate, which will use the global mode to align domains except for those cases in which the BGC is located near to a contig end, for which the glocal mode is automatically selected.
+For this run we will use only de default cutoff value (0.3).

 Now we are ready to run BiG-SCAPE:
 ~~~